We love helping our patients incorporate new products into their skin care routines.

 Is there a way to get through the purging phase faster?

 If you can ride out the purging phase and continue your routine, your skin will calm down and you’ll be able to see the amazing long-term results you’ve been anticipating.
-(Consider Clarifying Pads to treat breakouts, too!)
+(Consider Crystal Clear clarifying pads to treat breakouts, too!)
 When you’re in your 30s, the average skin cell turnover time is approximately one month, but this turnover time grows longer as we age.

 My skin feels flaky and dry — am I doing something wrong?